Ma-Marcinowski/Verificational-Model/README.md

 * #### 1.5.1.
 Analogous to v0.4, however:

-     * No cross-databases pairs are generated, i.e. negative instances of cross databases image pairs, such that for any given `xy` pair, an `x` belongs to CVL testset and `y` to IAM testset;
+     * No cross-databases pairs are generated, i.e. negative instances of cross databases image pairs, such that for any given `xy` pair, an `x` belongs to CVL testset and `y` to IAM testset (or vice versa);

      * Thresholding to zero ???;